 Who can stand for GUFF?
-GUFF aims to be as inclusive as possible, and is open to anyone who has been active in science fiction fandom before the start of the previous year, in this case 2012.
+GUFF aims to be as inclusive as possible, and is open to anyone who has been active in science fiction fandom before the start of the previous year, in this case 2017.
 "Active" is considered to mean participating in common fannish activities such as attending conventions, producing fanzines or writing blog posts, or participating in local science fiction groups.
-Candidates for a northbound race must be resident in Australasia, and this has traditionally meant Australia or New Zealand.
+Candidates for a southbound race must be resident in Europe or the UK and Ireland.

 Who can nominate a GUFF candidate?
-As with candidates, nominators must be active in fandom since at least the start of 2012.
+As with candidates, nominators must be active in fandom since at least the start of 2017.
 However, the choice of nominators will have a bearing on how people vote, since people who don't know a lot about particular candidates may vote partly on the basis of who nominated them.
 Seeking nominations, and the support that implies, from well-respected fans across a broad range of fannish interests and locations can thus greatly improve a candidate's chances.
 (And of course nominators themselves can approach anyone they think would be a good candidate, to encourage them to stand.)